-- Provision of Intelligence - Providing an observatory function thorough a website and newsletter to subscribers
+- Providing an observatory function through a website and newsletter to subscribers